 Arsenic, unlike artificially added chemicals within our water, such as fluoride and chlorine, is naturally occurring at a water well as it dissolves from rocks.
 Whilst arsenic is understandably an alarming chemical to discover within water supplies as, it must be noted that at low levels, arsenic is a perfectly safe chemical to consume.

-In fact, Australians typically consume 0.04 milligrams of arsenic each day through diet alone; most of which comes from concentrated organic sources such as fish, poultry and vegetables .
+In fact, most of the arsenic we consume comes from concentrated organic sources such as fish, poultry and vegetables .
 These forms of arsenic are quickly processed and eliminated from the human body typically within 3 days.

 What you find in public drinking supplies is often the inorganic form of the chemical.
 The source of this sometimes occurs from windblown dust, but most often is caused whilst water sits in resovours or surface water supplues through leaching or runoff from soil, rocks and sediment.

 The officially recommended highest levels of arsenic to water concentration is 0.01 milligrams per litre.
 This is a extremely small amount, in contrast, fluoride has a recommended level of 1.5mg per litre and chlorine a recommended level of 5mg per litre.

 Arsenic becomes dangerous when consumed in high quantities over prolonged periods (over 5 years).
 That said, the health implications for this level of consumption are serious and the managing of inorganic arsenic within water supplies has long since served as a focus for Australian governments throughout each territory.

 Common impacts to health in the event of prolonged exposure include: pigmented skin lesions, skin cancer, vascular disease, damage to the nervous system and organ cancer.
 These conditions come about as a direct result of the damage that arsenic causes blood vessels and nerves within the human body.